 Under the mats.
 GROSS.
 This is why regular cleaning is necessary.
 After the mats go back in, fill with clean shavings so your rig can be ready to roll at a moment’s notice.

-Some thoughts on what every trailer needs:
+What every horse trailer needs:

 - Add shavings to the horse compartment (the low dust variety).
-I can’t stress this enough for safely reasons.
+I can’t stress this enough for safety reasons.
 Manure and urine can be slippery, and your horse is already doing a lot of work to balance back there.
 Add mats and shavings to your trailer floor, even if you are going 5 miles down the road.

 - All windows and slats and openings to the outside world need screens.
-The screens allow for ventilation, and protect your horse from road dust and debris.
-We all know what a rock can do to a windshield… I would hate to see that happen to your horse.
+The screens allow for ventilation and protect your horse from road dust and debris.
+We all know what a rock can do to a windshield.
+I would hate to see that happen to your horse.

 - Consider trailering with fly masks to add to the eye protection from dust and debris.